nikolasd0805/Laissez-Faire-only/README.md

  5. Easier to encourage capitalists to build a factory with national focuses
  6. Added a new tech school that gives 50% bonus on commerce and and industry techs and a -25% on army and naval tech
  7. Now you won't get earaped when you open the game
+ 8. Capitalists can now build forts and naval bases cause why not